 Email me at firstname.lastname@example.org

-I started making leather instrument straps quite a few years ago for our family’s instruments.
+I started making leather instrument straps about 20 years ago for our family’s instruments.
 After several prototypes and lots of design adjustments, I finally came up with something that looked good and securely and comfortably held our instruments.
 After locating the best harness leather available I made a few for the local musicians in the area to try out.
 They loved the straps and I worked a couple of suggestions into the design.
 Other musicians saw the straps and I got requests to sell them and things just snowballed from there.
-The new straps I’m currently selling have some additional design changes and options resulting from customer suggestions.
-The Vintage Leather Straps resulted from a customer’s request to make him a mandolin strap that looked like it would have been original equipment on his 1923 Lloyd Loar Gibson F-5.
+The new straps I’m currently selling have some additional design changes and options that I’ve made, some of them again resulting from customer suggestions.
+The Vintage Leather Straps came about from a customer’s request to make him a mandolin strap that looked like it would have been original equipment on his 1923 Lloyd Loar Gibson F-5.

 For many years now music has been a large part of my life.
 I favor bluegrass music and play the banjo, although I see kids at the festivals that can play better than I can.
 I’m always thrilled to get one of my straps on another instrument and I always enjoy getting to know a little about my customers and what instrument each of my custom made straps is going to.